Bandera Road Trip

-Bandera Texas is a small town started back in 1853 as a lumber camp.
+Bandera Texas is a small town that started back in 1853 as a lumber camp.
 It is considered to be a cowboy town where you can stay at a dude ranch and live the cowboy life.
-You can walk along main street and see people making cowboy crafts right in front of you.
+You can walk along Main street and see people making cowboy crafts right in front of you.
 There is a 77-acre park in the city limits where you can eat by the Medina River.

 Fish at Bandera County Park at Medina Lake on RR 1283 by way of Highway 16, which is about 20 miles southeast of Bandera.
 This lake is well known for its big yellow catfish, white bass, black bass, and crappie.